- Method description

 On the main program window, select the "Service and settings" tab, and click the "Settings" button.

-Add the \\server\data\ folder to the folder list.
+Add the \\server\data\ folder to the importing path list.
 The startup importing option can be enabled or not.
 The system imports the data in the background mode during the idle time (it does not matter whether the main program is started or not).

-The client app will collect the data, copy the data files to the server share, and then these files will be imported to the inventory database.
+The client app will collect the inventory data sending the data files to the server share.
+And then, the main program imports these files to the inventory database and processes them for changes, problems, etc.

 1) You have created two shares on a server.
 The first read-only share contains the client files.
 The second (write-only for users and full access for the admin) share contains the data files.
 These shared folders should be different from the database folder and from each other.